Spring 2021 Virtual Programs

 - May 19th: Seeing the forest for the trees... and the water with Alison Adams - Lake Champlain Sea Grant, Register Online

 What are riparian forests and why do they matter?
 We will discuss the many benefits of streamside forests for Vermont, and the status of these forests in the state.

 In lieu of our most popular in person program, we have developed a remote learning experience that engages students in an interactive virtual exploration of a small stream in the Lake Champlain watershed.
-Through this guided virtual stream assessment, we focus on biologic indicators and ecosystem health.
+The program focuses on biologic indicators and ecosystem health.
+Apply Online

 Watershed Explorer Challenge

 The Watershed Explorer Challenge is completed using a booklet with 11 activities, rooted in NGSS practices, for young people to learn about watershed science.

 Participants will be asked to make a watershed model, identify the connections in an aquatic food web, determine stream health from benthic macroinvertebrate samples, and more.

 This is a learning experience for students and their families to complete at their own pace.
 Teachers can assign this booklet for students to work on independently.
 Those that complete all the activities in the booklet will be awarded the title of Watershed Explorer and receive a certificate.
 Apply Online

 Teachers, would you like to use the booklet with your class?
 View an informational webinar on to review the booklet and get familiar with this resource - recorded webinar can be viewed on our YouTube page.